Can we predict who is more likely to repay a Balloon loan?

 So, in summary, we looked at whether the character references and loan officer ratings of entrepreneurs predicted loan repayment performance.
 What did we find out?

 What we learnt

 The character reference ratings were important predictors of whether someone repaid or not.
 Interestingly, amongst all of them, the best single predictor was ‘appetite to take risks’.

-This is promising because it means that our panels’ assessment of the likelihood of loan repayment is actually accurate!
+This is promising because it means that our loan officer assessment of the likelihood of loan repayment is actually accurate.

 Findings like these are exciting.
 They mean that we can become smarter in our decision making, using data and evidence to maximise impact.
 For example, we might in the future choose not to give loans to people who are rated as riskier.

 To make those kinds of decisions we have to collect a lot more data to be absolutely sure that what we are seeing are true patterns in the data.
-We also have to check that ratings on these variables are not biased against any demographic as this might then make us unconsciously biased in how we allocate loans (you can read more about how we’ve tested this in our pitching data here).
+We also have to check that ratings on these variables are not biased against any demographic as this might then make us unconsciously biased in how we allocate loans.

 For now, we are doing two things.
 First, we are finishing off the rest of the preliminary analysis to see what else we can find.
 Second, we are laying the groundwork to collect even more data to strengthen our conclusions.
 With this, we can begin to make practical improvements across our programmes to maximise the impact we create.

 This piece was written by Nicholas Andreou.
 Nicholas leads the Insight & Impact function at Balloon Ventures.
 He holds a PhD from the University of Nottingham and has previously held research positions at Harvard University and the World Health Organization as a student.